johnuzoma/Analysis-of-S-P-500-Stock-Prices/README.md

 The resultset of the code is shown beneath the code in each image.

 ### Insights
-1. The largest trading volume occurred on Feb 24, 2014.
+1. The largest trading volume occurred on Feb 24, 2014 [Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q1.png).
-2. On that date, Verizon and Bank of America stocks were traded most with volumes of approximately 618 million and 103 million respectively.
+2. On that date, Verizon and Bank of America stocks were traded most with volumes of approximately 618 million and 103 million respectively [Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q2.png).
-3. On average, Friday was the weekday with the highest volume.
+3. On average, Friday was the weekday with the highest volume [Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q3.png).
 4. On average, Monday was the weekday with the lowest volume.
+[Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q4.png).
 5. The Amazon stock had the most volatility (~86) on June 9, 2017.
+[Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q5.png).
 6. If I could go back in time between Jan-02 2014 and Dec-29 2017, I would invest in Booking Holdings (PCLN) because it had the highest gain for the lowest volatility.
+[Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q6.png).
 7. I would have realised a 50% return on my investment if I had invested in Booking Holdings.
+[Link to query](https://github.com/johnuzoma/Analysis-of-S-P-500-Stock-Prices/blob/main/Q7.png).